 Placemaking has been defined as a collaborative process for working together to shape our public realm, strengthening the connection between people and the places they share.
 Public murals have long been recognized for their ability to enhance public spaces.

 Bike Friendly Kalamazoo believes in the power of improving the quality of life and building community through bicycling.
-In 2022 our Bike Art Committee is focusing on public murals that express the joys of bicycling as part of our ongoing placemaking effort.
+In 2022 and beyond our Bike Art Committee will be focusing on public murals that express the joys of bicycling as part of our ongoing placemaking effort.

 We in this together.
 Over the coming year BFK intends to recognize the communities, sponsors and individuals who are working to make these joyous public expressions a reality.
 We will also be shining a spotlight on the muralists and completed works of art at key points along the journey.

-We announced key milestones during Kalamazoo Area Bike Week 2022 (May 7-14), and will be involving the community as we highlight creation of the murals throughout the spring and summer.
-The entire effort will culminate with additional recognition during our 2022 Fall Bike Celebration Weekend (September 16-18).
+We anticipate announcing key project milestones each year, during Kalamazoo Area Bike Week, and will be involving the community as we highlight creation of the murals throughout the spring and summer.
+As we mentioned above, the entire effort will typically culminate with additional recognition during our Fall Bike Celebration Weekend during the third weekend in September of each year.

 With your help we can bring a little more joy, and a feeling of festive lightness, into our hearts, brightening the corner in which we live.